 The acute oral toxicity test was performed following OECD guidelines, protocol 425 (OECD, 2008).
 The aqueous extract of B. aegyptiaca fruits was administered to healthy and male wistar rats following the limit test procedure at the dose 5000mg/kg.
 Six female rats aged between 8 and 12 weeks, weighing between 155 and 190 g were used.
 Prior to dosing, the rats were selected at random, marked to permit individual identification.
 They were divided randomly into two groups of 3.
 The rats were starved of food overnight prior to dosing.
 Following the fasting period, they were weighed, and the dose of the test substance were calculated.
 Using a feeding probe, the rats were treated with the aqueous extract at dose of 5000mg/kg of body weight.
 The control group received distilled water.
 After administration of the aqueous extract of B. aegyptiaca fruits, each rat was monitored continuously for the first hour followed by every 2 hours till 12 h and then weighed and observed every day for 14 days.
 Beside death, signs of toxicity were observed including changes in skin and fur, eyes, mucous membranes, behaviour pattern, tremors, convulsions, salivation, diarrhoea, lethargy, sleep and coma.
-After the 14th day, all animals were deprived of food for 12 hours and then sacrificed after mild ketamine anaesthesia (IM injection at 1ml/kg).
-Animals were subjected to partial post-mortem examination to evaluate the toxicity of the B. aegyptiaca fruits notably through the assessment of the change in total body mass, relative mass of organs (liver, kidney, heart, lungs and the spleen).
+After the 14th day, all animals were deprived of food for 12 hours and then sacrificed after mild ketamine anaesthesia (intra muscular (IM) injection at 1ml/kg).
+Animals were subjected to partial postmortem examination to evaluate the toxicity of the B. aegyptiaca fruits notably through the assessment of the change in total body mass, relative mass of organs (liver, kidney, heart, lungs and the spleen).

 2.2.4.
-Evaluation of the androgenic properties of the aqueous extract of the fruits of B. aegyptiaca access to food and water.
-The basins were cleaned, and the cushion replaced every 2 days to ensure perfect hygiene.
-The rats were randomly distributed in 5 groups of 6 based on the substances they were treated with as follows:
+Evaluation of the androgenic properties of the aqueous extract of the fruits of B. aegyptiaca

-Thirty rats aged between 6 and 8 weeks of body weight between 116g and 158g were used.
+Thirty rats aged between 6 and 8 weeks of body weight between $130.87 \pm 19.13$ g were used.
 They were lodged in basins enclosed with cages.
 A cushion was placed in each cage to ensure the comfort of the rats.
-The rats had free
+The rats had free access to food (pelleted diet) and distilled water.
+The basins were cleaned, and the cushion replaced every 2 days to ensure perfect hygiene.
+The rats were randomly distributed in 5 groups of 6 based on the substances they were treated with as follows:

-- Group 1: 2ml of Distilled water orally, once daily for 28 days - Group 2: 1200mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 3: 800mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 4: 400mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 5: A single IM injection of testosterone enanthate at 5mg/kg of body weight (Mawdo Ngom, 2010).
+- Group 1: 2ml of Distilled water orally, once daily for 28 days - Group 2: 1200mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 3: 800mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 4: 400mg of B. aegyptiaca fruit extract orally, once daily for 28 days - Group 5: A single IM injection of testosterone enanthate at 5mg/kg of body weight (MawdoNgom, 2010).